Feedback computability on Cantor space: Feedback computability relative to a structure

-Hence there is an upper bound on how complicated a function can be that is feedback computable from an admissible ordinal $\alpha$.
+In general, even for a countable admissible $\alpha$, an ordinal $\gamma < \alpha^+$, and a finite subset $A$ of $\gamma$, there are not necessarily reals in $L(\alpha^+)$ encoding $(\alpha, \in_\alpha)$ or $(\gamma, \in_\gamma, A)$.
+However, Proposition~\ref{Feedback_in_alpha_implies_in_L(alpha+)} still yields an upper bound on how complicated a function can be that is feedback computable from an arbitrary ordinal $\gamma$.

 It is an interesting open question to pin down exactly how complicated the sets feedback computable from $\alpha$ can be.
 This is a question that we completely answer when $\alpha$ is a Gandy ordinal.
 It is worth pointing out that in Proposition~\ref{Feedback_in_alpha_implies_in_L(alpha+)} we cannot simply absorb the finite set $A$ into the code of the program, as the specific natural numbers representing the elements of $A$ depend on the particular representation of $(\gamma, \in_\gamma)$.